wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-1.md

 #### Consequences

-Prototype has many of the same consequences that Abstract Factory and Builder have: It hides the concrete product classes from the client.
+Prototype has many of the same consequences that Abstract Factory and Builder have: It hides the concrete product classes from the client, thereby reducing the number of names clients know about.
 Moreover, these patterns let a client work with application-specific classes without modification.

 Additional benefits of the Prototype pattern are listed below: